-Organized by: Rob Brekelmans
+Team Member: Rob Brekelmans

 Nina led by example through her tireless dedication and high achievement.
 As a lover of foreign languages and cultures, she fully immersed herself in Spanish by living in Mexico and then Arabic by studying in Egypt and Jordan, seeking out new cultural experiences and developing wide-reaching friendships.
 A lifelong athlete, she discovered her love of distance running in college, walking on to the Dartmouth College Varsity team and joining the Georgetown Running Club in Washington, DC.
 And, of course, she was famous for her smile, which would light up her whole face and gave a window into her cheerful, positive personality.

 Her ethical and moral conviction led her to feel a responsibility to any community she was a part of.
 She helped organise a conference connecting homeless shelters across Vermont and New Hampshire, coordinated health outreach efforts to Syrian refugees in Jordan, and worked to empower young girls through running at home and abroad.
 After completing a Master’s in Arab Studies at Georgetown University, specializing in women’s issues, Nina was awarded a Fulbright grant to research female distance runners in Jordan.

 She was friendly, warm, and loyal, often not realising just how many people her love touched.
 She willingly gave her time to others, but was so humble that people from one area of her life often were unaware of her accomplishments in the other realms.